libssh2/libssh2/docs/INSTALL_CMAKE.md

     Determines whether to build a libssh2 shared library (.dll/.so).
     Can be `ON` or `OFF`.

-    If enabled, the optional static lib is also built with PIC enabled.

  * `CRYPTO_BACKEND=`

     Chooses a specific cryptography library to use for cryptographic